geneing/ForwardTacotron/README.md

 ```
 As in the original repo you can also use a trained WaveRNN vocoder:
 ```
-python gen_forward.py --input_text "this is whatever you want it to be" wavernn
+python gen_forward.py --input_text 'this is whatever you want it to be' wavernn
 ```

 For training the model on your own dataset just bring it to the LJSpeech-like format: